Home / Focused Guides / Health & Wellness Guide / 10 Best Ski Resorts for Families in Pennsylvania

 1000 Montage Mountain Road, Scranton, PA | 123 miles from Center City

 With 35 percent of trails designated beginner, Montage Mountain delivers for the kids.
 Rent skis, snowboards, snow tubes, and or take lessons at the ski school on-site.
 There are two options onsite for food: their restaurant and bar for a sit-down, or a food court for a more casual setting.
-Season memberships are on sale now!

-Photo courtesy of Montage Mountain.
+Photo courtesy of Montage Mountain

 Elk Mountain